top of page

 The Port Washington Fire Department was established in 1852 by a handful of volunteers following a series of disastrous fires.
 Although the equipment, methodology, and training has changed over the last 170 years, the one thing that remains constant is the dedication of the department’s membership.
 Through their pride, courage, honor, and civic involvement, the members of the Port Washington Fire Department continue to offer the very best in emergency services to those who live in and visit the community.

 The Port Washington Fire Department is truly an “all-hazards” organization.
-It responds to more than 1,800 calls for service per year, including medical emergencies, fires, technical rescues, water rescues, and hazardous material responses within the City and surrounding communities.
+The department handles over 1,800 calls for service annually, covering a range of incidents, including medical emergencies, fires, technical rescues, water rescues, and hazardous material responses within the City and Town of Port Washington, as well as neighboring communities.
 In addition to emergency response services, the department provides fire prevention, inspections, emergency management services, and public education.

 IMG_0376.jpg